 The next step is to determine whether or not (or to what extent) the research contributed towards significant effects or impacts.
 It is not enough to demonstrate that impacts occurred.
 It is essential to be able to prove beyond reasonable doubt that the impacts came about as a result of the research.
-To do this, evaluations typically seek to identify causal links between the generation of new knowledge through research (or its co-generation with publics or stakeholders), knowledge exchange activities (via passive dissemination or public/ stakeholder engagement) and impacts, including indirect and unforeseen benefits as well as negative outcomes.
+To do this, evaluations typically seek to identify causal links between the generation of new knowledge through research (or its co-generation with publics or stakeholders), knowledge exchange activities (via passive dissemination or public/stakeholder engagement) and impacts, including indirect and unforeseen benefits as well as negative outcomes.

-To do this, guidance from the realms of evidence-based policy and research-informed international development typically follows a hierarchy of methods, based implicitly on their accuracy and lack of bias.
+To do this, guidance from the realms of evidence-based policy and research-informed international development typically follows a hierarchy of methods, based implicitly their accuracy and lack of bias.
 Randomised controlled trials sit at the top of this hierarchy, followed by quasi-experiments, mixed methods and qualitative methods.
 Implicit in this hierarchy is the idea that quantitative measures are superior to qualitative approaches, and the task of evaluation is to identify and evidence the sole cause of any given effect, where the cause is an intervention based on research and the effect is the impact.

 However, it is increasingly clear that the relationship between research and impact is far more indirect, non-linear and complex than these evaluation frameworks allow.
 Demonstrating cause and effect can be tricky in the real world.
 There are always many other factors that may have been responsible for the impacts you would like to be able to claim as your own.
-Many of the benefits that accrue from research take years to materialise.
+Many of the benefits that accrue from research take many years to materialize.
 Impacts may become evident long after project funding has ended, making it difficult to find the staff time or funding to evaluate impact properly.
 Some impacts appear self-evident and can be evidenced with data collected and published by others.
 Other impacts are difficult to define or measure, and require a research project of their own to evidence credibly.

 I have therefore identified eight different types of evaluation design that can be used to establish cause and effect in different ways (Table 6).
-Broadly speaking, research impact evaluation methods can be characterised along three continua:
+Broadly speaking, research impact evaluation methods can be characterized along three continua:

-- Asummative focus on evidencing and claiming impacts and being accountable (sometimes referred to as external evaluation), versus a formative focus on learning, adaptation and taking epistemic responsibility for the generation of impact (internal evaluation) - Sole attribution versus significant contribution: tracing pathways to impact and assessing the significance of the contribution - Ex-ante efficacy assessments of what in theory will work, including anticipation of the impacts to be generated, versus ex-post effectiveness assessment of what works in practice
+- A summative focus on evidencing and claiming impacts and being accountable, versus a formative focus on learning, adaptation and taking epistemic responsibility for the generation of impact - Sole attribution versus significant contribution: tracing pathways to impact and assessing the significance of the contribution - A priori efficacy assessments of what in theory will work, versus ex-ante effectiveness assessment of what works in practice is possible to use more than one evaluation design in a mixed methods approach to impact evaluation e.g. case based evaluations typically integrate a number of methods as part of an over-arching narrative (more on this approach later in the chapter).

 Each type of impact evaluation in Table 6 is located in a different place along the three continua described above.
 They each take a different approach to establishing cause and effect (between research and impact), and give rise to different forms of evidence.
-Many of the methods can be used to monitor impacts as they arise as well as evaluating impacts after the event.

 Select an evaluation design based on the sorts of data you think you will be able to obtain, and the types of impact you want to evaluate.
-It is possible to use more than one evaluation design in a mixed methods approach to impact evaluation, e.g. case-based evaluations typically integrate a number of methods as part of an overarching narrative (more on this approach later in the chapter).
+It